 Clay City Jr./Sr. High School implements career awareness and career development activities to all of their students in many different ways.
 Several classes incorporate career awareness and career exploration into the curriculum.
-Departments such as Agricultural Science and Business, Art, Business Technology, Engineering Technology, and Family Consumer Science contain many classes that explore possible career choices within that particular industry.
+Departments such as agricultural science and business, art, business technology, engineering technology, and family consumer science contain many classes that explore possible career choices within that particular industry.
 Recruiters from different branches of the military visit the school and discuss a variety of career options with all the students.
 The careers mentioned are not necessarily linked to the military, so students get a well-rounded idea of multiple career areas available to them in the future.
-Clay City Jr./Sr. High School also periodically hosts a career fair located in The Eel Dome.
+Clay City Jr./Sr. High School also periodically hosts a career fair located in The Eel Dome (high school gym).
 Many different businesses convene at the school to inform students about careers in different industries.
 Students in all grade levels have the opportunity to explore the career fair and gain information about careers that interest them.
 Every school year, the agricultural department hosts their own career fair that focuses on career options in the agricultural industry.